AaltoGIS/IntroSDA/source/index.rst

 -------

 The course includes two lectures per week and is held at the Aalto University starting in the first teaching period.
-Topics per Lesson are listed below.
+Topics per week are listed below.
 Please note that this web page is updated each week before the given lesson:

 .. list-table::
     :widths: 1 8